Varun Dhawan: 2015–2018: Established actor

-2019–present: Career fluctuations
+2019–present: Commercial fluctuations

 Dhawan's sole screen appearance in 2019 was in Abhishek Varman's ensemble period drama Kalank, in which he was once again paired opposite Bhatt.
 Set in the 1940s prior to the partition of India, the film featured him as a womanising blacksmith; for the physical demands of the part, he trained extensively despite suffering from a knee injury and hamstring tear, and insisted on performing his own stunts.
 Saibal Chatterjee of NDTV was appreciative of Dhawan's against-type performance in it.

 Dhawan began the new decade with the dance film Street Dancer 3D (2020), which Namrata Joshi of The Hindu termed a "compilation of indistinguishable performances".
-Both Kalank and Street Dancer 3D did not perform well commercially, causing his career to suffer a setback.
+Both Kalank and Street Dancer 3D did not perform well commercially.
 He worked with his father for a third time in Coolie No. 1, a 2020 adaptation of the Govinda-starrer 1995 film of the same name, which owing to the COVID-19 pandemic released online on Amazon Prime Video.
 Critical and public reception to the film was negative, largely in light of the nepotism debate due to actor Sushant Singh Rajput's death.
 In a scathing review, Shubhra Gupta of The Indian Express called the film a "zero wit, no flair" disaster, noting that Dhawan had "channelled Govinda in many of his films much better".

-In 2022, Dhawan starred alongside Kiara Advani in Jugjugg Jeeyo (2022), a comedy-drama about divorce.
+In 2022, Dhawan starred alongside Kiara Advani in Jugjugg Jeeyo, a comedy-drama about divorce.
 Writing for Hindustan Times, Monika Rawal Kukreja commended him for "add[ing] life to a complex character".
 It earned ₹1.35 billion worldwide to emerge as one of the highest-grossing films of the year.
-Dhawan played the title role in Bhediya, the third instalment in Dinesh Vijan's horror-comedy universe.
+Dhawan played the title role in Bhediya, the third instalment in the Maddock Horror Comedy Universe.
 The film was shot over a span of two months in various locations of Arunachal Pradesh.
 Sonal Dedhia of News18 wrote that he "is in full form and is a delight to watch as an egoistic prick-turned-reluctant-werewolf".

-Dhawan will next star in Nitesh Tiwari’s action film Bawaal opposite Janhvi Kapoor.
-He will also be part of the Indian spinoff of the American drama series Citadel, created by the Russo Brothers, and directed by Raj Nidimoru and Krishna D.K.
+Dhawan starred opposite Janhvi Kapoor in Nitesh Tiwari's Bawaal (2023), a romantic drama about a feuding couple who learn about World War II as they travel across Europe.
+It was released digitally on Amazon Prime Video.
+The film received backlash for Holocaust trivialization.
+In a scathing review, Santanu Das of Hindustan Times criticised the lack of chemistry between the lead pair and dismissed Dhawan as "particularly exasperating to witness".